 Books are different things to different people.
-On a philosophical level, a good book holds the ability to instil in its readers a sense of purpose and meaning.
+A good book holds the ability to instil in its readers a sense of purpose and meaning.
 You won’t need critics’ judgment; a good book will have you buzzing in the afterglow.

 Umberto Eco’s ‘Turning Back the Clock’ (2007, Harcourt books) left me basking in the similar afterglow.
 Eco, by profession, is a semiotician (a student of signs and symbols), philosopher and literary critic.

 ‘Turning Back the Clock’ is Umberto Eco’s hand-picked collection of his essays that mostly appeared in Italian newspapers La Repubblica and L’espresso.
-For discerning readers or philosophy aficionados, the multifarious topics could be an enticing aspect of the book whereas to the less discerning ones, this diversity might just come across as a gallimaufry of author’s opinionated notions.
+For discerning readers and philosophy aficionados, the multifarious topics could be an enticing aspect of the book.
+To the less discerning audience, this diversity might just come across as a gallimaufry of author’s opinionated notions.

 Predominantly, this book manifests Eco’s reflection on changes in societal landscape and the impact of mass media.
 In summation, ‘Turning Back the Clock’ is a peek into Umberto Eco’s brilliant mind; it sets a vantage point for others to evaluate and opine on various social and political issues.

-He sets the tone for the rest of the book in the opening chapter called ‘Some Reflections on War and Peace’ – an astounding piece of literature on the evolution of war.
+He sets the tone in the opening chapter called ‘Some Reflections on War and Peace’.
+It is an astounding piece of literature on the evolution of war.
 Eco says that warfare has evolved from the Paleowars when the location and identity of the enemy were certain to the front-less Neowars.

 The theory of ‘Maximum happiness, Minimum sacrifice’ is central to Neowars.
-Since the enemy is now mostly within, and its location being more uncertain than ever, Eco’s ominous prediction of a permanent Neowar with lots of peripheral paleowars doesn’t seem exaggerated.
+The enemy is now mostly within, and its location is more uncertain than ever.
+It’s here that Eco’s ominous prediction of a permanent Neowar with lots of peripheral paleowars starts to sound realistic.

 A sense of foreboding comes through from the following Eco quote: “I don’t believe that on this earth men, who are wolves preying on their fellow men, will attain global peace.“

-Eco draws parallels between technology and magic, muses about the carnivalization of politics and sports, discusses various rhetorical devices, turns back the clock to the taking of Jerusalem and wallops the reader with the gory details of the crusades.
+Eco touches upon a host of diverse topics in the book.
+He draws parallels between technology and magic, muses about the carnivalization of politics and sports and much more.
+He also turns back the clock to the taking of Jerusalem and wallops the reader with the gory details of the crusades.

 His acute antipathy toward Silvio Berlusconi and the barrage of scathing attacks against his fellow Italian constitute roughly twenty percent of the book.
 As a matter of fact, if you happen to be a fan of the ex-Italian PM, chances are you might have to skip a whole lot of chapters in this book.

-Admittedly, the amount of Berlusconi bashing seems to reach levels of redundancy after some chapters, so much so that you might wonder why Eco’s publisher didn’t recommend him a separate book on his critiques of the ex-PM.
+Admittedly, the amount of Berlusconi bashing seems to reach levels of redundancy after some chapters.
+It reaches a level where you begin to wonder why Eco’s publisher didn’t recommend him a separate book.
+A separate tome for his critiques of the ex-PM.
 Nevertheless, that’s just a small chink in what is otherwise a solid literary armour.

 Eco sneers at mass media for having degenerated into a playground for exhibitionists.
 I am sure he is alluding to those morons on Jeremy Kyle Show, Jersey Shore, Big Brother and so on.
 He also scoffs at the way politicians these days make a beeline for prime time TV and conduct their politics on TV like gladiatorial games.
 And then he also takes a well-deserved pop at media for inventing news.